Robert Reid (co-driver)

 Robert Reid (born 17 February 1966) is a retired British rally co-driver who became 2001 World Rally Champion alongside champion driver Richard Burns (1971–2005).
-Since retiring from competition, Reid has held various positions with both Motorsport UK and FIA, and since 2021 is the serving FIA Deputy President for Sport.
+Since retiring from competition, Reid has held various positions with both Motorsport UK and FIA.
+From 2021 through April 2025, Reid served as the FIA Deputy President for Sport.

 Reid's partnership with Burns lasted from 1991 until 2003 during which time they entered into 103 world rallies, achieving 10 victories, 277 stage wins and 34 podium finishes.
 His previous motorsport governance and administration roles have included President of the FIA Closed Road Commission, Vice-President of the WRC Commission and a member of the FIA International Sporting Code Review Commission.

 Career

-Early Years
+Early years

 Reid's first stage rally was the 1984 Hackle Rally, a round of the Scottish Rally Championship.
 For seven years he competed in many different rallies around the United Kingdom co-driving for many notable drivers including Robbie Head, Colin McRae and Alister McRae.
 However, he is most well known for his long and successful partnership with Richard Burns.